SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 are won on material grounds.

-The way Warren Mosler has put this is that: **_The Labour market is not a fair game_** The role of a democratic government is to balance that playing field.
+The way Warren Mosler has put this is that: **_The Labour market is not a fair game_**.
+The role of a democratic government is to balance that playing field.
 Workers need more protection than the bosses.

 When people adopt the view that money should be a private system, they are placing